By Nathan E. Malpass, Last updated: June 14, 2022

 If those drawbacks made you think twice about using iCloud or iTunes, the 4th backup method may just be the right fit for you.

-We’ve mentioned how iTunes and iCloud have their own strengths and weaknesses.
-Luckily, with FoneDog iOS BackupToolkit, you can do what you can’t with the mentioned services.
+If you are looking for a reliable way to backup iPhone to Mac without iTunes, you may try FoneDog iOS Backup Toolkit.
+With FoneDog iOS BackupToolkit, you can do what you can’t with the mentioned services.
 You can select the files that you want to back up.
 You can also view the contents of your backup anytime on your Mac.

 While this is a third-party software, FoneDog supports a wide range of file types.
 It can back up and restore Photos, Videos, Audio, Messages, Contacts, Call History, Voicemail, WhatsApp Messages and Attachments, Notes, Calendar, Reminders, Safari History & Bookmarks, and Documents.